Iran says tanker freed by Gibraltar poised to set sail

 "The ship was of Russian origin and Panama-flagged and is carrying two million barrels of Iranian oil," he added.

-The ship had been detained on suspicion that its cargo was destined for the Banias oil refinery in Syria in breach of an EU embargo.
+The vessel had been detained on suspicion that its cargo was destined for the Banyas oil refinery in Syria in breach of an EU embargo.

 But Iran denied it had provided any assurances to secure the ship's release, saying Gibraltar was only seeking to "save face".